ShineSujith/FPGA_VGA_Project/index.md

 ![processed-81E5C9A2-7114-47F4-B86C-36D499BD9F69](https://github.com/user-attachments/assets/cc953460-1735-486a-b36c-3e098141c3f8)

-Fig2 States of ColorCycle code
+Fig2 States of ColorCycle Code

 The second template **ColorStripes** uses two additional inputs row and col. These inputs represent the row and column of the current pixel.
 Another difference is that the stripes code uses three 4-bit color registers instead of one 12-bit register.
 In stripes **if statements** are used to change the color of the pixels.
 When the col value is within a certain range it writes a 4-bit value to three color registers one for each of the three colors.